Title 201 | Chapter 016 | Regulation 735REG

 (8)

-Continuing education requirements shall be waived for a new licensee completing their initial term of licensure who also achieved board-approved certification within twelve (12) months of initial licensure.
+Continuing education requirements shall be waived for a new licensee completing their initial term of licensure who has also achieved board-approved certification within twelve (12) months of initial licensure.

 Section 3.